JVM microservices - run Docker containers on Windows

 Run

-installer from https://www.docker.com/docker-toolbox and follow instructions -
+Windowsinstaller from https://www.docker.com/docker-toolbox and follow instructions -

 Use

-as a destination folder -
+d:\opt\dockeras a destination folder -

 Uncheck

-checkbox, we will use Linux tools fromMSYS2
+Git for Windowscheckbox, we will use Linux tools fromMSYS2installed before

 Setup ConEmu

-but as soon as you run many consoles you start to get lost in those floating windows.
-ConEmu
+MSYS2 provides possibility to run bash but as soon as you run many consoles you start to get lost in those floating windows.
+ConEmu comes to the rescue, providing comfortable tabbed interface for bash shells along with additional functionality improving command line experience and better integration on`Windows`.

 -